Experiment

 Dropping a Stored Procedure

-When a stored procedure is no longer needed, it can be deleted using the DROP PROCEDURE command.
+When a stored procedure is no longer needed, it can be deleted using

 Syntax: DROP PROCEDURE procedureName;